maartenparmentier/ziggu-exercise/README.md

 The first thing I did was installing `@vue/cli`.
 I was used to the `ember-cli` so I already had some experiences with a framework specific cli tool.
 I must say that I was impressed by the `vue ui`.
 It's probably just a nice gimmick for seasoned developers but probably a very helpful tool for junior developers.
 I don't expect to use this very frequently?
 To test it out I used `vui ui` to install Bulma (not Buefy as I know you guys use, that would make this exercise too easy since they have a pagination component).

-I also installed the Vue Devtoos.
+I also installed the Vue Devtools.
 Same story here, I was used to the `ember inspector` which was super helpful.
 Visually it looks a lot better than the Ember inspector I'm used to.
 Functionally I'll have to build more Vue projects before I have an opinion I guess 😉.

 I did have some issues with the livereload/rebuild of the frontend server.
 I had to stop and restart the frontend process a few times in order for it to pick up my last changes.
 I'm not sure if this is a known issue, but it was very frustrating at times 😅.